jakobib/makespec/makespec.md

   : Fixed date of publication.
 Set to a timestamp of the latest commit
     by default.

+LANGUAGE
+  : Document language code (passed to LaTeX or HTML).

 ABSTRACT
   : A short abstract (in Markdown syntax) which is used as template
     variable ABSTRACT.